Kawaxte/TwentyTenLauncher/README.md

 4. Include any relevant details, like error messages or steps to reproduce the issue.
 5. Click on the ``Submit new issue`` button to open the issue.

-We will review your input and try our best to address any issues or consider any suggestions in a timely manner.
-Thank you for helping us make the launcher better!

 <h3 align="center">Submitting Pull Requests</h3>

-We appreciate contributions from the community in the form of pull requests.
-A pull request is a way to propose changes to the code in a repository.
 If you would like to submit a change or addition to the launcher, please follow these steps:

 1. First, create a copy of the repository by forking it, which will create a personal copy of the